trb-a/cumalis-lisp/README.md

   - "exact-integer-sqrt is very slow, can calculate exact integer & positive value.

 ## TODO
-  - Better documentation (espacially Javascript interface).
+  - Better documentation (espacially Javascript interfaces).
   - REPL for Node.js.
   - Expose all items in create, forms, part of functions and LISP that can be called directly for usability.
   - Review the parameter names of functions. (to match R7RS)